lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Note 1: Bitmaps are shown prior to truncation for transmission

-Note 2: other sequences of events (e.g. regarding when ACKs are sent by the Receiver) are also allowed by this specification of ACK-on-Error.
+Note 2: other sequences of events (e.g. regarding when ACKs are sent by the Receiver) are also allowed by this specification.
+Profiles may restrict this flexibility.

 {{Fig-Example-Rel-Window-ACK-NoLoss}} illustrates the transmission in ACK-Always mode of a SCHC Packet fragmented in 11 tiles, with one tile per SCHC Fragment, with N=3, MAX_WIND_FCN=6 and no loss.